All Episodes

 I'm not sure the exact wording of it.

-Okay, but he said what you're saying is what you're saying is that this hitman has to be part of some group so people can reach him.
+But what you're saying is that this hitman has to be part of some group so people can reach him.

 That's correct.

-And so there's a group.
+And so there's a group, the hitman group.

-Okay, so you got you know a friend who's a hitman.
+Okay, so you got, you know, a friend who's a hitman.

-Let's let's just let's start there.
+Let's start there.

-You go you have a friend who's a hitman.
+You have a friend who's a hitman.

-I was talking, you know, I was telling him about the show, and I was listening uh yesterday at lunch.
+I was talking, you know, I was telling him about the show, and I was listening yesterday at lunch.

-And uh his concern was that uh Wait a second.
+And his concern was it's.

-Your hitman is concerned with the legislation.
+Your hitman is concerned with the legislation?

 He is.